bigdata-i523/hid327/notebook.md

 * 09/01/17 Read through Section 2 Writing Track
 * 09/06/07 Voted in Polls, took survey.
 * 09/18/17 Attended 6pm class, viewed video from 9/11/17 class.
+* 09/25/17 Attended 6PM class via phone due to travel.
+* 09/27/17 Attended 5PM class.
+Asked questions about getting help with LaTex, format of paper.

 # Theory

 * 09/17/17 Went through course materials for Section 3.1 through 3.1.1.10.
 * 09/21/17 Completed remaining course materials for Section 3.1.
+* 09/25/17 Completed course materials for Section 3.2.1 and 3.2.2
+* 09/26/17 Completed remaining course materials for Section 3.2

 # Practice

 * 08/27/17 Bought Raspberry PI on Amazon.
 Delivered on 9/5/17.
 * 09/17/17 Began to learn Python from LearnPython.org.
 Took several of the beginning courses/lessons to learn the basic functions in Phython.

 # Writing